Chart Color Schemes

 Flagstone hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Flagstone has a median age of 30, which is younger than Greater Brisbane's figure of 36 and significantly below the Australian median of 38.
-Compared to Greater Brisbane, Flagstone has a higher proportion of residents aged 5-14 (18.3%), but fewer residents aged 75-84 (2.4%).
-This concentration of 5-14 year-olds is notably higher than the national average of 12.2%.
-Between 2021 and the present, the age group of 55 to 64 has increased from 7.7% to 8.8% of Flagstone's population.
-Conversely, the 45 to 54 age cohort has decreased from 13.8% to 12.2%.
-Looking forward to the year 2041, demographic projections indicate substantial shifts in Flagstone's age structure, with the 15 to 24 age group projected to rise significantly by 918 people (70%), from 1,320 to 2,239.
+Compared to Greater Brisbane, Flagstone has a higher proportion of residents aged 5-14 (18.2%), but fewer residents aged 75-84 (2.4%).
+This concentration of 5-14 year-olds is well above the national average of 12.2%.
+Between 2021 and present, the 55 to 64 age group has increased from 7.7% to 8.8% of Flagstone's population.
+Conversely, the 45 to 54 age group has decreased from 13.8% to 12.2%.
+By 2041, demographic projections indicate significant shifts in Flagstone's age structure, with the 15 to 24 age cohort projected to rise substantially, increasing by 907 people (67%) from 1,357 to 2,265.